-Nail Tech Schools & Training Requirements in Michigan
+Nail Technology Schools in Michigan

 The beauty industry has grown rapidly in recent years, making this the perfect time to learn more about different career options and find a specialty that fits you.
-If you are detail-oriented, good with your hands, and creative, you could be perfect for the field of nail technology
+If you are detail-oriented, good with your hands, and creative, you could be perfect for the field of nail technology.

 Michigan spas and salons hire licensed manicurists to give clients high-quality manicures, pedicures, massages, and artificial nails.

 State License Requirements

 Required to earn a nail technology license

 When you are ready to get your license, your next stop is the Michigan Department of Licensing and Regulatory Affairs.
 They verify that you have at least 400 hours of training and administer two licensing exams.
 At this point in the application process, you must pay a $200 fee.
 When you pass your tests, you are ready to become a licensed nail technician.